EdoardoBonanni/Meibomian-Glands-Recognition/README.md

 * `balance_dataset.py`: it contains the function that allows to balance the dataset.

-* `folder_operations.py`: it contains the functions that allow to create CLAHE images from TIFF images (dataset), create the masks from generated CLAHE and read masks from the folders.
+* `folder_operations.py`: it contains the functions that allow to read the masks and images from the folders and create the masks.

 * `gabor.py`: it contains the functions that allow to create gabor kernels and apply filters to the images.